 James’s placement was only possible thanks to the generosity of donations.
 We want to create a year round paid internship programme to give opportunities to people without the means to work unpaid and who otherwise might be excluded.
 Help us by donating at blasttheory.co.uk/support-us

-Get the word out about the Our Friends Electric Internship Fundraiser by sharing this blog with your networks.
+Please help support Paid Internships by donating and sharing this blog with your networks.
 Thank you!

 If you’re facing barriers to employment or are interested in recruiting someone with a ‘hidden’ disability read more on some of the organisations which offer support and advice.
 In each case, we’ve either worked with them directly or they’ve been recommended to us by a professional in the sector.